Increasing Treatment Readiness for Drug Treatment

 Because MET has been proven successful in increasing readiness to change, it is often used at the beginning of drug treatment programs.
 Motivational enhancement therapy typically lasts for only four sessions.
 After building motivation and readiness to change, an individual is much more likely to follow through with a drug treatment program and succeed in the program.

 Taking simple steps to control one’s drug addiction may ease the transition into drug treatment, whether the treatment is an outpatient program or an inpatient or residential drug rehab program.

 Overcoming addiction is similar to solving other problems in life.
-It is unfortunate that some approaches to recovery suggest that recovery requires behaviors that are radically different from day-to-day problem solving.
+Unfortunately, some approaches to recovery suggest that recovery requires behaviors that are radically different from day-to-day problem-solving.
 This study shows us that preparation (by taking small steps in the right direction even before the main project has begun), applies in addiction recovery just as it does in life.
 The student who starts reading the textbook before the first class uses the same principle, and usually performs better once class begins.